adegokeidowu47/four-card-feature-section/README.md

 Users should be able to:

-- Responsiveness is one of the important things to take note while designing a website across every screen that can access it.
-And the View of the optimal layout for the site depending on their device's screen size.
-  This  challenge enlighten me more on how to use Grid layout to present a good and responsive website.
-I learnt a lot.
+- Responsiveness is a critical factor in modern web design, ensuring that websites adapt seamlessly across all screen sizes and devices.
+An optimal layout enhances usability and provides a consistent user experience, whether accessed on a phone, tablet, or desktop.
+This challenge significantly improved my understanding of responsive design principles—particularly the effective use of CSS Grid to structure layouts.
+It was a valuable learning experience that strengthened my ability to build flexible and visually balanced websites.

 ### Screenshot
+- Screenshot of large screen final design.
 ![](images/Screenshot%202025-07-20%20at%2017-26-09%20Frontend%20Mentor%20Four%20card%20feature%20section.png)

+- Screenshot of mobile final design.
 ![](images/Screenshot%202025-07-20%20at%2017-35-18%20Frontend%20Mentor%20Four%20card%20feature%20section-mobile.png)